 Ah, that's it'.
 It's this...
 I think there is a difference between a COMPOSER and a LYRICIST.
 It’s quite incredible that you don’t seem to know what that is.
 One person writes music, the other writes words that are set to music.
 Simple right?
 And different.
 Today you announced the nominees for The Stage Debut Award that is entitled: Best Composer OR Lyricist Indulge me for a second if you will… would it be right for there to be a Stage Debut Award category entitled: Best Director OR Lighting Designer Best Choreographer OR Musical Director Best Sound Designer OR Producer No?
 Why not?
 Oh they're completely different jobs?
 Oh… alright then… that explains everything.
 So why is it alright for there to be a category entitled: Best Composer OR Lyricist This is for me the utter height of absurdity, but just goes to highlight the depth of ignorance that currently exists in the UK Theatre Industry.
 Please note that I say “UK” Theatre Industry.
 The American’s across the pond have long known the value of the lyricist.
 Indeed they have substantial monetary awards for the best of the new lyricists, such as the Kleban Award ($100,000!).
 I do not want to take away from the achievements of the people who are nominated for this award.
 I know and admire the work of all three of the nominees for this award; Gus Gowland, Matt Winkworth and Kate Marlais are all extraordinary people and talents and they deserve to be nominated in a category that makes sense.
 So… what’s to be done?
 I’m not the sort of person who just howls about a problem and doesn’t suggest how it be fixed…so how about this The Stage?
 One category for… Best Composer And one category for a completely different skill/art form?
 Best Lyricist IMPORTANT NOTE: Having written the above and then continued further investigation, it seems that the above picture is the only place where the category Best Composer OR Lyricist is mentioned.
 The award on the Official Stage page is Best Composer.
 I'm not sure if you realised your error and changed it, which is something, but in many ways, this is marginally worse as there isn’t even a category for Best Lyricist (despite the fact that all three of those shows were pieces of musical theatre that involved lyrics).
 If those involved wrote both music and lyrics (I know Gus Gowland for example did both music & lyrics for Pieces of String) then they should be nominated in two categories.
 Because they are completely separate art forms.
 I am fortunate to have been regularly employed as both a composer & lyricist, but just because I happen to do both that doesn’t mean that they are the same.
 As I say, this is not just about you The Stage, you are merely the final straw.
 Over the years in the UK the art of the lyricist has been misunderstood, if not almost entirely ignored.
 As Mrs Oscar Hammerstein said once when being introduced to Mrs Richard Rodgers who’d described her husband as the man who wrote the classic “Some Enchanted Evening”… Her response was something along the following lines of… “No, no my dear… my husband wrote ‘Some Enchanted Evening’, you’re husband wrote ‘Da da da da da da.’
 The art of the composer is an extremely specialised art form, the art of the lyricist is no less so.
 It’s time for the UK Theatre industry to educate itself.
 There is no excuse for ignorance.
 I would be very happy to meet and talk with any in the industry who wish to learn a bit more about this.
 I don’t want to just complain about it.
 I want to change it.
 Have you ever had a conversation with a friend and found yourself wondering how they can do that to themselves?
 And then found yourself in a similar situation, having a similar conversation with a similar friend and arguing eloquently and convincingly FOR every single thing that you had ever so recently argued so passionately AGAINST?

 Our brains are not simple.
 True they aren’t as complex as the brain of a dolphin but certainly they are not simple.
 And so our stories shouldn’t be simple either.
 The narrative of our lives is at once overwhelmingly complex and mind-numbingly simple.
 As we are experiencing them in real-time they are as complex as the task of a four hundred-sided Rubiks Cube being completed by a creature without opposable thumbs (read: Dolphin).
 And yet, looking back on them, everything seems so simple, almost as structured as a perfectly formed narrative… “If this hadn’t happened, then this would never have happened… if this disaster hadn’t occurred then I would never have met the best person in my life…” etc. etc. etc. and so on and so on for ever and ever amen.
 So, doesn’t it make sense then that when creating something, when we are inside the middle of it… it is a puzzle, a maze, a beast of almost incomprehensible difficulty.
 Then when we have finished it, it seems so impossibly inevitable that we could never have imagined it any other way.
 Except… that we did.
 We imagined every other scenario, every other direction, every scene, decision and choice.
 And we made only one.
 We are all murderers.
 We murder alternate realities with every step we take, every choice we make.
 And I don’t think that’s a bad thing.
 Certainly it means that some things will never be, but when we look back in half a century’s time, we will see that it all seemed inevitable.
 That the narrative of our lives only makes sense when played backwards.
 SO… that show that you got fired from, that meeting that you couldn’t make, that job that you couldn’t take… and yes, that person that you fell in love with in the middle of a maze who couldn’t love you back.
 All these things will be OK.
-Maybe not now, maybe not for a long time, but they are all part of a bigger narrative, a larger world and one day you’re going to look back at quite a glorious view… Thank goodness for the love of good friends.
-Hey folks,
+Maybe not now, maybe not for a long time, but they are all part of a bigger narrative, a larger world and one day you’re going to look back at quite a glorious view… Hey folks,

 Derek Bluebottom here.
 Just to say sometimes life can be tough.
 It's not that anything is particularly wrong.
 It's just that nothing feels particularly right.
 It's worse when it's sunny.
 I think rain is healthy.
 When you look out the window and see the rain pelting it down on some poor schmuck who has just locked himself out of his car, you can watch him struggle and shout, getting wetter and wetter, until a car drives past him and covers him in rain soaked London filth, and you can think: "Ah.
 You poor schmuck.
 Bless you and your beautiful struggles.
 At least that's not me."
 And then when you do find yourself out there amongst the rain, the dull grey sky dripping all over you, you can think, "Well.
 At least the atmosphere feels exactly the same way I do about everything right at the moment.
 I suppose that's something."
 Please note my lack of exclamation marks.
 For one thing it's too hot for exclamation marks.
 For another, exclamation marks smack of a huge amount of effort and energy.
 Neither of which are currently on the menu.
 They have been replaced by Lethargy and Melancholy.
 Both of which require only full stops to give them their full sodden grey weight.
 There shall be no grand revelation at the bottom of this post.
 There shall be no sudden rallying of the troops.
 There shall be very little of anything that will comfort the weary traveller or the disgruntled composer as he goes about his business.
 Even when everything is going so well.
 Even when everything is going right.
 Sometimes I still feel like a useless piece of shit.
 Even when I'm taking my pills.
-And I suppose that's cool. |
+And I suppose that's cool.
+Whether we know it or not, I think everyone is a born storyteller.
+After all, we tell ourselves stories every minute of every day.
+When we walk down the street our eyes are telling our brain a story.
+We can't possibly take in everything we see, so our imagination fills in the gaps.
+We see three people walking together, one of them is a child, we might tell ourselves the story that they are a family.
+We see two people sitting on a bench at a certain distance from each other, we might tell ourselves the story that they are strangers, or that they are a couple who have just had massive row.

 Categories